supertetelman/sdc-vehicle-detection/README.md

 I chose 2 cells per block and 8 pixels per cell somewhat arbitrarly.
 They are the values I started with and seemed to do well; changing these values may very well yeild more effiecient results.

-I chose 9 orientation bins based off how "edgy" the visulations looked.
+I chose 8 orientation bins based off how "edgy" the visulations looked.
+I tried using 9 for a large portion of the testing, however 8 gave better end results.

-I chose a window_count of 64 because the train images were 64x64 so it seemed to make sense that a 64x64 window should capture a whole care.
+I chose a window_size of 64 because the train images were 64x64 so it seemed to make sense that a 64x64 window should capture a whole care.

 I chose all color spaces because experimental results showed that to work fairly well and removin channels under different color spaces did reduce performance.

 I chose the YCrcb Color space because it seemed to have a good amount of variance across each of the channels.

 ##### Final HOG parameters:
-- window_count [`VehicleDetection.window_count`] = 64 # The x/y size of the windows
+- window_size [`VehicleDetection.window_size`] = 64 # The x/y size of the windows
 - pixel_per_cell [`VehicleDetection.pix_per_cell`] = 8 # Number of pixels in a HOG cell
 - cell_per_block [`VehicleDetection.cell_per_block`] = 2 # Number of cells in a single block (
-- orient [`VehicleDetection.orient`] = 9 # Number of gradient bins
+- orient [`VehicleDetection.orient`] = 8 # Number of gradient bins
 - hog_channels [`VehicleDetection.hog_channels`] = [0, 1, 2] # All channels
 - color_space [`VehicleDetection.color`] = YCrCb # Color space used